jrich59/getdata-project/CodeBook.md

 For more information and details about the UCI-HAR dataset please refer to the file "features_info.txt" in the dataset directory "UCI HAR Dataset"

 ### Processed Data:
 The features we are interested in for this analysis, are only the mean and standard deviation over a single window sample for each signal type described above.
 I did not include the mean frequency or angle features as these are not just means and standard deviations of the signals themselves.
-The subset of features I was interested in were saved in the file "featuresSubset.txt"" stored in the dataset directory, and used to specify the subset of features used in when creating the tidy dataset.
-Each feature was averaged for each subject and activity.
+The subset of features I was interested in were saved in the file "featuresSubset.txt"" stored in the dataset directory, and used to specify the subset of features used when creating the tidy dataset.
+The training and test data tables were merged together and each feature was averaged for each subject and activity.
 Since the values in the original dataset were normalized between -1 and 1 there is no unit of measurement for the features.

 The resulting summary dataset contains the following features: